mavryk-network/mavryk-protocol/docs/developer/testing.rst

 Tezt
 ~~~~

-:doc:`Tezt <tezt>` is a system testing framework for Octez.
+:doc:`Tezt <tezt>` is a system testing framework for Mavkit.
 Tezt is capable of regression
 testing.
 Tezt focuses on tests that run in the CI, although it is also
 used for some manual tests (see the :src:`tezt/manual_tests`
 folder).
 Its main strengths are summarized in its :doc:`section in the
 Tezos Developer Documentation <tezt>`.
 Conceptually Tezt consists of a
 generic framework for writing tests interacting with external
-processes, and a set of Octez-specific modules for interacting with
+processes, and a set of Mavkit-specific modules for interacting with
-the Octez binaries: the client, baker, etc.
+the Mavkit binaries: the client, baker, etc.

 Typical use cases:
- - Testing the commands of ``octez-client``.
+ - Testing the commands of ``mavkit-client``.
 This allows to test the
    full chain: from client, to node RPC to the implementation of the
    economic protocol.
  - Test networks of nodes, with daemons.